 As part of its four-year Educational Models and Practices project, ATS has awarded 102 grants to member schools to fund innovation and faculty development initiatives.
 Utilizing $3.4 million in funding from Lilly Endowment Inc., the grants will facilitate development and implementation of new educational models and practices.

 Educational Models and Practices in Theological Education

-1. A comprehensive study of educational program developments in ATS schools (2015-2016)
+A study of graduates of ATS schools

-2. A comparative study of other patterns of graduate professional education (2015-2017)
+A comparative study of other patterns of graduate professional education

 During the 2017–18 academic year, the Association will gather administrators and faculty from a range of graduate professional education programs (e.g., education, health care, law, business, and social work) to discuss the challenges facing educators in those fields, to hear about their approaches to addressing the challenges, and to explore possible implications of their learning for theological education.
 Preliminary findings will be reported at the 2018 ATS Biennial Meeting in Denver with a final report to be shared with the ATS membership in fall 2018.